 5. Turmeric honey paste

 Another helpful remedy when your throat is itching or sore is to make a paste from ground turmeric, ground ginger and manuka honey (raw honey is an ok substitution.)
 Simply add ¼ tsp each of turmeric and ginger into a small plate or bowl.
 Add in a spoonful of honey and mix to form a paste.
 Lick this mixture slowly and allow the honey to coat the throat.
+You can also try our turmeric tea recipe.

 6. Get your Vitamin C with Chyawanprash